Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 2. Log into your domain name registrar

-Click on "my account" and "manage my domains" after you log in on NameSilo.
-GoDaddy, NameCheap, and other registrars have similar names for this, e.g. "domain manager".
+Click on "my account" and "manage my domains" after you log in.
+Illustrations here are for NameSilo, but GoDaddy, NameCheap, and other registrars have similar names for this, e.g. "domain manager".
 It will be easy to find because it's one of the most common actions that most of their customers will want to use.

 Now you will have a list of your domain(s).
 Whether you have 1 domain, 5, or 100 domains, the process is the same.
 Simply click on the domain of interest.
 Then there will be a place somewhere on the page that says "change nameservers" or "update nameservers".
 This is what you want to click on.